Ugar Khurd

-Ugar Khurd is a town and municipal council in the district of Belagavi, in the state of Karnataka, India.

-The town is famous for Ugar Sugar Works.
-It lies on the banks of mighty Krishna River.
-As per 2011 census the population of town is about 23,762, of whom almost 2,000 work in Ugar Sugar Works.
-Ugar is just 33 km from Sangli–Miraj twin cities and is emerging as a satellite town connected with Sangli, Miraj and Belagavi.
+Ugar Khurd is a town and municipal council in the district of Belagavi, in the state of Karnataka, India, on the banks of the Krishna River.
+According to the 2011 census, the population of the town is about 23,762, of whom almost 2,000 work in the Ugar Sugar Works.

-"Khurd" is a place designation meaning 'small', originating from Persian language (see Khurd and Kalan).
-Ugar Khurd gradually outgrew the nearby village Ugar Budruk ('big Ugar').
+"Khurd" is a Persian word meaning 'small' (see Khurd and Kalan).

-Agriculture

-The area surrounding Ugar has a very fertile black volcanic soil suited for sugar cane, cotton, jawar, sunflower and soyabeans.
-Due to proximity to Krishna river, the land is also fairly irrigated, and last four or five years Krishna river never went down the critical level.
+The area surrounding Ugar has a black volcanic soil suited for sugar cane, cotton, sunflowers and soya beans and is irrigated by the Krishna river.

+There are several houses of worship including Hindu temples, a Jain Mandir, and several mosques.

 Education

 Ugar Sugar Works started production in the early 1940s, and it started a school for the families of workers, called Shri Hari Vidyalaya.
 The city has grown since, as has the school, which has steadily expanded its original reach of Marathi only mode of instruction to include both Kannada and English media.
 The school now also includes bachelor's degrees in Arts Commerce and science so the students will not have to move to nearby larger cities for their further education.
 It also offers a series of vocational courses including computer sciences.